tuva-health/docs/docs/terminology/mdc.md

 storage_integration = [integration_with_s3_write_permissions]
 OVERWRITE = TRUE;
 ```

+**The below steps are only required if the headers of the file need to be changed.
+The Tuva Project does not store the contents
+of the mdc file in GitHub.**

 9. Create a branch in [The Tuva Project](https://github.com/tuva-health/tuva)
 10. Copy and paste the updated codes into the [MDC file](https://github.com/tuva-health/tuva/blob/main/seeds/terminology/terminology__mdc.csv)
 11. Submit a pull request